ilyaglow/badcapt/README.md

     	Elasticsearch URL (optional)
   -i string
     	Interface name to listen
+  -ns string
+    	Path to nmap-services file, by default on linux it's /usr/share/nmap/nmap-services
 ```

-If no Elasticsearch URL provided, badcapt will simply output records to the
+If no Elasticsearch URL provided, badcapt will simply output records to stdout.
-screen.

 To use the dockerized version you must run it with `--net=host` switch:
 ```